TomasSuarezL/autofi-challenge-backend/README.md

 ```

 Regarding the database, I assumed that we would want to receive a CSV file, parse it and store it in a single table.
 For that reason I add the provider column to the entries before inserting them.
 The result would be a single table containg the data from all the received files.
 Note: the in-memory db is closed after each request to prevent memory leaks, so this functionality isn´t fully implemented as explained.
-The simplest solution would be delaying the closing of the db until the server is shut down.
+The simplest solution would be delaying db.close() to server shut down.

 ### ToDos